 He is a Professor of Practice at USC School of Cinematic Arts.
 As director of USC World Building Media Lab at the school, McDowell and his interdisciplinary students collaborate to build immersive worlds for storytelling across multiple platforms.
 The WbML was awarded the prestigious Future Voice Award at the 2014 Interaction Awards in Amsterdam.
 He also leads the USC 5D Institute, a renowned multi-disciplinary knowledge space.
 He is recipient from George Lucas of the William Cameron Menzies endowed chair in Production Design.

 McDowell has 30 years experience as production designer workin in feature films, working with directors David Fincher, Steven Spielberg,Terry Gilliam, and Anthony Minghelia amongst others.

-McDowell is professor of the Practice in Interactive Media, Production and Media Arts and Practice (iMAP) at the School of Cinematic Arts, USC, where he is director of the World Building Media Lab and the 5D Institute.
-As visiting artist at MIT’s Media Lab from 2006-2011 he designed the robot opera Death and the Powers for composer Tod Machover.
+As Visiting Artist to the MIT Media Lab (2005-2010) he designed the robot opera "Death and the Powers."
 He is a Getty Research Institute scholar, and a member of the AMPAS SciTech Council.
-In 2006, he was awarded Royal Designer for Industry by the UK’s Royal Society of Arts, and in 2013 he was awarded the D&AD Presidents Award.
+In 2006, he was awarded Royal Designer for Industry by the UK’s Royal Society of Arts, and in 2013 UK Designers & Art Director's Presidents Award.